 My child has already done years 1-6.
 Year 7, then, is the obvious choice.
 But it’s too much for her!
 Indeed.
 That is where thinking creatively about the schedule comes in.
 I am essentially using the template I created for her Year 6, but plugging in the new books.
 (I have made videos on how I create my templates and also how I plug AmblesideOnline into those templates to create weekly schedules if you are interested.)

 The amount of time and energy she spent last year on school is sufficient for this year as well.
 The books will be new, but I’m giving her another year before I make any major adjustments to how her time is spent.
-One thing I’ve been thinking about a lot is the quote I shared on Facebook yesterday:
+One thing I’ve been thinking about a lot is this quote:

 While this is true in general, it feels especially true with this daughter of mine.
 One of the reasons she rejects school lessons is because she has her own ideas about how she wants to spend her time and, frankly, her ideas have merit.
 She wants to be outside practicing her naturalist skills.
 (Or inside doing the same — she recently spent her own money on an aquarium so that she could build a toad habitat in her bedroom.)
 I wanted to create a schedule that she could embrace because it respected both her need for instruction in all areas, as well as her right to “long hours daily” doing whatever it is she has up her sleeve.